The Bee Network

 8. Walking, cycling and public transport should go hand-in-hand.

-To encourage further engagement with local communities, share data on local air pollution and its reduction – as this impact benefits directly everyone who lives and works in the area – as well as research findings about safer active journeys to/from school and more active neighbourhoods.
+To encourage further engagement with local communities, data on local air pollution and its reduction should be shared – as this directly benefits everyone who lives and works in the area.

 The Bee Network's metrics